simone-contorno/mynmpc/README.md

 <a name="execution"></a>
 # Execution

-For trying the program you need to switch to <a href="">simulation</a> branch and follow the instructions to run the controller example.
+For trying the program you need to switch to the <a href="https://github.com/simone-contorno/mynmpc/tree/simulation">simulation</a> branch and follow the instructions to run the controller example. <br>
+Switching to the <a href="https://github.com/simone-contorno/mynmpc/tree/rosbot">rosbot</a> branch you can also have a test for the <a href="https://husarion.com/manuals/rosbot/">ROSbot 2R</a> by Husarion.

 <a name="improve"></a>
 # Improvements